 How can I become eligible to work in the U.K.?

 To legally hold a job in the U.K. you need a working visa from the British Embassy in the U.S. Unfortunately, obtaining a work visa is a process that can only be undertaken by an employer who wants to hire you and can demonstrate why a particular American candidate fits that job better than any EU candidate.

 To make matters worse, work permits can only be secured for certain professions (not for clerical jobs or nannies, for example).
-For specific information on work permit procedures and availability check out www.workpermits.gov.uk.
+For specific information see this site for work permit procedures and availability.

 Cant I just move to the U.K. and then look for a job?

 Technically, it is illegal for Americans to enter the U.K. and begin job-hunting and interviewing when theyre on a tourist visa.
 Actually, many people do it.

 How can I legally find a job in the U.K. if I cannot job search in the U.K.?